Quantum Entanglement and Spectral Form Factor: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have replaced the Hamiltonian by a modular Hamiltonian to study quantum chaos quantities from the perspective of Quantum Entanglement.
-Because entanglement entropy is proportional to the maximum violation of the Bell's inequality and concurrence of a pure state \cite{Bennett:1996gf} in an arbitrary 2-qubit state \cite{Verstraete:2001}, we considered the Gaussian random 2-qubit model to illustrate.
-We first gave an analytical estimation to the occurring time of the first dip and showed that it is closely related to the entanglement entropy.
-Then we confirmed the estimation from the numerical simulation.
+We replaced the Hamiltonian with a modular Hamiltonian.
+It is advantageous to study spectral form factor from Quantum Entanglement.
+The maximum violation of Bell's inequality shows a positive correlation to entanglement entropy in a 2-qubit state \cite{Verstraete:2001}.
+Therefore, we first discuss the Gaussian random two-qubit model.
+We first gave an analytical solution for the occurring time of the first dip.
 When entanglement entropy increases, the occurring time of the first dip increases.
-This provides an interpretation of quantum chaos behavior from Quantum Entanglement as we can observe that the late-time dynamics is independent of the choice of an initial state.
-This is one of the conditions of classical chaos.
-We compared the spectrum to the random matrix theory \cite{Dyson:1962es} by calculating the level spacing distribution function, and the result indicated that it is different from the random matrix theory.
-In the final, we calculated the spectral form factor for a single interval in 2d CFT and a spherical entangling surface in ${\cal N}=4$ super Yang-Mills theory.
-They both give one.
-The result strongly constraints the entanglement spectrum and also exhibited the difference between the continuum and discrete spectrum.
-This gave a useful application to constraint the entanglement spectrum of QFT. \\
+This estimation provides an interpretation of quantum chaos behavior from Quantum Entanglement.
+A consistent study can also be obtained from the 3-qubit case.
+We observed that the late-time dynamics is independent of the choice of an initial state.
+Such independence is one condition of classical chaos.
+We compared the spectrum to the random matrix theory \cite{Dyson:1962es} by calculating the level spacing distribution function.
+The result indicated GUE.
+Therefore, we conclude that randomness generates the statistical ensemble.
+Because Quantum Entanglement does not have a classical analogy, the chaotic behavior should be due to the complexity.
+In the end, we calculated the spectral form factor (for a single interval in CFT$_2$ and a spherical entangling surface in $\mathcal{N}=4$ super Yang-Mills theory).
+Both cases give 1 as a consequence.
+The results strongly constrain the entanglement spectrum.
+We also showed the difference between the continuum and the discrete spectrum.
+Hence one cannot naively extend the result from the random qubit models to QFTs. \\